Holly Sonders Lifts Up Her Schoolgirl Skirt And A Leg To Show Off Her Butt In Revealing Locker Room Pic

 Holly Sonders brought plenty of heat to her Instagram page on Thursday evening when she posted a racy pic that showed her flashing her toned booty.

-The 33-year-old former Golf Channel host chose to pose inside a space that’s usually filled with sweaty athletes.
+The 33-year-old former Golf Channel host chose to pose inside a space that's usually filled with sweaty athletes.
 For her locker room photoshoot, she stood in front of a row of red ventilated lockers with steel mesh doors.
 Some boxing gear had been placed inside and on top of the lockers, including boxing gloves and a chest guard.
-A backless black wooden bench sat in front of the lockers.
+A black wooden bench sat in front of the lockers.

 Holly identified the location of her shoot as the Jaxon Boxing Studio in Los Angeles.
-However, in her caption, she made a cheeky reference to the sport of football that was laced with sexual innuendo.
+However, she made a cheeky reference to the sport of football that was laced with sexual innuendo in her caption.

-In her photo, the popular fitness model held a bag of Skittles candy while treating her fans to some eye candy.
+In her photo, the popular fitness model held a bag of Skittles while treating her fans to some eye candy.
 She was wearing a sexy costume that appeared to be inspired by a schoolgirl uniform.
 Her sleeveless top featured a white collar and a crest embroidered on the chest.
 A red-and-black striped tie adorned her neck.
-Her outfit was finished with a super-short black skirt.
+She finished her outfit with a super-short black skirt.

-On her feet, Holly wore a pair of shiny white sneakers with matte beige accents.
-Her lush, chestnut-colored hair was styled in loose, glossy waves that reached the small of her back.

 Holly completed her pose by holding a piece of candy up to her plump parted pout and gazing at the camera in a sensual manner.